pietraferreira/quartz/content/notes/garbage-collection.md

 It traces garbage collection and does reference counting.

-**Reachability**: reference directly or indirectly by one or more variables.
+**Reach-ability**: reference directly or indirectly by one or more variables.
     - Global variables.
     - Stack variables.